1jour1vin

 Wine rated (2013 guide) 87-89/100 (Good wine)

 The 2012 Saint-Joseph is another delicious wine from this producer.
-Leather, red and black fruits, and crushed stone burst from the glass.
-This solid and magnificent medium-bodied bottle is juicy and fresh, well-balanced and long on the palate.
-Drink within the first 5 to 7 years, or longer.
+Aromas of leather, red and black fruits, and crushed stone burst from the glass.
+This robust and magnificent medium-bodied wine is juicy and fresh, well-balanced, and has a long finish.
+Best enjoyed within its first 5 to 7 years, or longer.

 About the estate: